It’s so exciting to release new patterns! I just love seeing how you all take my patterns and create your own beautiful projects.

 For size reference, here’s my 2 yr. old with the pillow!

-Here are a few of the tester versions for inspiration:
+Here are a few of the tester versions of the Highland Avenue House pattern for inspiration:

 1. Courtney mixed hand-dyed fabric with some modern fabric for fun look.
 2. Ula’s pillow will look beautiful in a girl’s room.
 3. Heather made a solid colored version.
 4. Susi added some sweet extra embroidery.
 5. Becki made this sweet cottage style version.